 If you can use the picture for subtle commentary, do so!
 Recently, I offered up some commentary on Jim Cramer, a stock analyst who hosts a show on CNBC.
 Jim is known for being loud, fairly aggressive, and having anger management issues, which is actually part of his appeal.
 Seeing this, I tried to create an image of Jim that represented these aspects of his personality without creating an “evil” look.
 One glance at the picture to your upper right will tell you whether I succeeded or not.

 Along with this, consider the possibility of using words that evoke the other senses: descriptive terms that relate sense, smell, sound, and touch.
 Some blogs may never have the opportunity to use these, but food, audio, and textile blogs are well-served to learn many adjectives.

 One big recommendation: don’t force audio on your readers.
 If you choose to embed a sound clip, make sure that it does not play by default.
 If I visit a site that automatically plays noise, I will never return to that site as it is attacking my sense of hearing (and the sense of hearing of others around me) without my choice.
 Keep in mind how people in quiet environments (such as the library) might feel if bombarded with audio.

 The more dimensions you use to engage the reader, the more likely they are to stick around and listen to what you have to say.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Write in Series, or back to the previous one, Don’t Know It All.